matthrice/groupme-mimic/README.md

-# remark-ov
+# GroupMe Mimic

 ## Markov chaining your GroupMe friends history

 Generates a bot capable of mimicking a GroupMe friend's language based on their history in a specific chat.

 ### GroupMe Scraping

 Provided the following parameters, the scraper is capable over reviewing many thousands of messages to compile a full history of the friend:
 - GroupMe access token (found on GroupMe Dev)
 - Groupchat ID
 - User ID of the friend

 Other options for tweaking the scraper include message count, message limit, filenames and pathnames.
 The scraper will compile all the messages into 'novel' format, where each message follows the next with correct punctuation, making it more readable for the modeling mechanism.

 ### Markov Chaining